tegowski/BullseyeWrapper/README.md

 2. Optional arguments also allow for the running of FastQC on input fastq files and STAR index generation (See below)

 ***This is highly preliminary.
 The current version does not include reduction of UMI duplicates, only optical duplicates.
-It may also be very buggy.
 If you run into any bugs, please raise an issue so it can be addressed***

 This is wrapper for running Bullseye, the scripts of which are available on Github (https://github.com/mflamand/Bullseye).
 Please see the github for the Bullseye pipeline for detailed information on the pipeline and how it works.